pathminder/pathminder.github.io/_classes/warlord-steelfist-commando.md

 ---

 Dynamos on the field of combat, warlords walk the line of victory and ruin through their determination to achieve glory.
 Where some may talk tactics, the warlord dives in.
 Where some may fight in strategic units, the warlord shines alone as an inspirational beacon on the field of combat; to be a warlord is to be a lord of war.

+Many warlords make their way on the battlefield with mighty massive blades or paired axes, but some find that their own bodies are weapon enough, and find themselves useful for missions of stealth and espionage.
+Through extensive training, these steelfist commandos are known to be leaders of tactical operative groups and capable of using their natural talents instead of relying on heavy or expensive weapons and armor.
+They are able to often slip in undetected past their foes.

 **Adventures:** Warlords adventure for many reasons, but one reason that will always be prominent is the desire to test their skill against the world's most dangerous opponents, to show their strength to themselves and to the world.
 Others may do this for profit, others for fun, others for revenge, but it is always certain that a warlord seeks the glory and honor only a battle well-fought can bring.